M-J-Robbins/good-email-code/email-code/template.md

 This is an accessibility enhancement, when navigating with a screen reader this will place the email into the landmarks menu and define the content as an article.
 Although it may not be an article as such, the definition here is something that can stand alone outside the context of the rest of the page.
 And email fits that description.

 ### `aria-roledescription="email"`
 As I mentioned previously, article may not be the best word to describe the content, so this will rename it to email.
-This is a custom name so we can use anything here but I wouldn't advise using anything else apart from maybe translating it to match the language of your content.
+This is a custom name so we can use anything here but I wouldn't advise using anything else apart from translating it to match the language of your content.
+If you are unable to translate this to match your content I'd recommend leaving it off.

 ### `aria-label="email name"`
 So we've said this is stand along content, we've said the content type is email now we give that a title.
 To keep it simple I'd recommend using the subject line if you can dynamically insert that or perhaps say who the email is from.